KonnorRogers/mrujs/docs/src/index.md

   - header: Compatibility.
     text: Mrujs strives to be a drop-in replacement for rails-ujs.
   - header: Small.
     text: No overblown tools or frontend frameworks.
-Mrujs in at under 10kb minified + gzipped.
+Mrujs clocks in at under 10kb minified + gzipped.
   - header: Modern.
     text:
       Mrujs is purely a frontend library built in typescript with